micked99/wspr-to-sondehub-script/README.md

 # hab-wspr
-Following is the original readme with basic setup info, my notes starts below:  ////// End of original readme ///// Original source: https://github.com/sm3ulc/hab-wspr
+Following is the original readme with basic setup info,

+my notes starts below:  ////// End of original readme /////

+Original source: https://github.com/sm3ulc/hab-wspr

-Get the latest updates at the very end of this readme
+Read about the latest updates at the very end of this readme

 ## High altittude ballon tracking via WS